Indigenous peoples of Siberia: Uralic peoples

-Ugrians
+Ob-Ugrians

 The Khanty (obsolete: Ostyaks) and Mansi (obsolete: Voguls) live in Khanty–Mansi Autonomous Okrug, a region historically known as "Yugra" in Russia.
 By 2013, oil and gas companies had already devastated much of the Khanty tribes' lands.
 In 2014 the Khanty-Mansi regional parliament continued to weaken legislation that had previously protected Khanty and Mansi communities.
 Tribes' permission was required before oil and gas companies could enter their land.